WarStalkeR/FFU-BR/README.md

 ## Configuration Settings
 **SyncLogging** - defines what logging type is used for when overwriting data and/or copy-referencing existing items into new items with various parameters overwriting.
-**ActLogging** - defines what activity will be shown in the log during gameplay/runtime.
+**ActLogging** - defines what activity will be shown in the log during specific actions.
 Applies only to very specific action that related to modified game code (such as inventory sorting).
 **DynamicRandomRange** - By default loot random range is limited to `1.0f`, thus preventing use of loot tables, if total sum of their chances goes beyond `1.0f`.
 This feature allows to increase max